Skip to content

 1. git checkout -b <name> (create new branch)

-2. Stage files and bead/plan paths
+2. Stage files (honoring -x/--exclude, or the internal allowlist) and bead/plan paths

 3. git commit -m <message>